nmfs-ost/ss3-source-code/README.md

 ## Tools for working with SS

 As SS usage has grown, so has the number of tools to work with it.
-These include:
+These include [repositories on github with the stock-synthesis topic](https://github.com/topics/stock-synthesis) as well as:

 - [r4ss](https://github.com/r4ss/r4ss): Create plots of SS output and functions to work with SS in R.
 - [ss3diags](https://github.com/jabbamodel/ss3diags): Run advanced diagnostics for SS models.